-Faculty can put library materials, personal copies of items, and photocopies (in compliance with copyright law) on reserve at any campus library for students to use.
-Most reserve items have a 2-hour loan period and are designated for in-library use only.
-If a longer loan period is needed, let the circulation staff know.
+Instructors can put library materials, personal copies of items, and photocopies (in compliance with copyright law) on reserve at any campus library for students to check out for 2 hours of in-library use.
+If requesting a different loan period, we will review the request and confirm if we are able to make the accommodation.

 One copy of an item is usually adequate for reserve use.
 Large classes may need a second copy.